 Server and Hardware Monitoring

-There are 3 categories that will be included in this section: Uptime Montioring (via Ping/ICMP), Event Log Monitoring and Performance Monitoring.
+There are 3 categories that will be included in this section:

 These 3 categories are arguably the most important aspects to track and monitor on your hardware within your datacenter or server room.
 Each of them have their own sub-sets of triggers, events and thresholds that should be set accordingly, along with corresponding alerts that will alert you when have those thresholds have been met.

 Uptime Monitoring is considerably the most crucial metric to monitor.
-This will include monitoring network availibility, power to the server or rack, operating system blue screen’s and crashes and any other related service disruptions.
-We’ll look at both Whatsup Gold and Solarwinds and compare their capabilities in terms of uptime monitoring.
+This will include monitoring network availability, power to the server or rack, operating system blue screen's and crashes and any other related service disruptions.
+We'll look at both Whatsup Gold and Solarwinds and compare their capabilities in terms of uptime monitoring.

 Monitoring Event Logs is another integral part in the process and will help you understand what errors, warnings and successes the operating system and its hardware are facing.
 The faster you receive events, the faster you can fix the issue before any further downtime occurs.
 To fastest way to find out if a service or application has an issue is by analyzing the event logs.
 This is an important feature that is absolutely necessary when comparing the two software packages.